Kachhi District

-In 2013, it was announced that the tehsil of Bhag would be split off to form part of the new Lehri District.
+In 2013, it was announced that the tehsil of Bhag would split off to form part of the new Lehri District.

 History

-The Kachhi Plains are the home of the archeological site of Mehrgarh.
+The Kachhi Plains are home to the archeological site of Mehrgarh.
 One of the most important Neolithic sites in archaeology, lies on what is now the Kachhi Plain of today's Balochistan, Pakistan.
 It is one of the earliest sites with evidence of farming (wheat and barley) and herding (cattle, sheep and goats) in South Asia.

-Until the end of the 15th century the district had been a dependency of Sindh.
-Around 1500, it was taken by Shah Beg of the Arghun Dynasty from the Samma Dynasty of the Sultans of Sindh.
-The territory was conquered by the Kalhora Amirs of Sindh, who were themselves displaced by the Nadir Shah of Persia.
-Shah gave the territory to the Kalat Khanate in 1740.
+The Kacchi is historically part of Sindh, with indigenous Sindhi population, the history of Kacchi is also closely connected with the history of Sindh.
+Kachhi was part of Rai and Chach dynasties of Sindh, later Soomra and Samma ruled.
+Around 1500, it was taken by Shah Beg of the Arghun dynasty from the Samma dynasty of the Sultans of Sindh.
+The territory was conquered by the Kalhora Amirs of Sindh, who were themselves displaced by Nadir Shah of Persia.
+Shah gave the territory to Kalat Khanate in 1740, as a blood compensation for the death of Mir Abdullah Khan Ahmadzai, in the Battle of Kachhi.
 Kachhi was notified as a district in February 1965.
 At that time Naseerabad, Jhal Magsi and Jafarabad districts were included; these were separated in 1987.